 Most travelers to Africa initially imagine that the great migration of East Africa takes place during a particular time of year.
 This however, could not be further from the truth.
 After all, the animals have to be somewhere throughout the year!
 Knowing the migration’s general location during any particular month, and being aware of which lodges to use depending on their location, is absolutely paramount to getting the most out of this experience.
 Fortunately, the team here at the Exeter Safari Company are migration experts and will do their utmost to ensure you are in the right place at the right time!

-The easiest way to think about the migration is to imagine a giant loop extending from Southern Kenya deep into Northern Tanzania with millions of animals moving along in one enormous group.
+The easiest way to think about the migration is to imagine a giant loop extending from Southern Kenya into Northern Tanzania with millions of animals moving along in one enormous group.
 The migration is the result of differing levels of rainfall throughout the region over the course of the year.
 When the rain falls in a particular area, it causes new grass and shrubs to shoot up from the soil and following a long dry season the masses of grazing herbivores are drawn to these new green pastures.
 These gentle grazers are in turn stalked by the larger predators such as lions, leopards, wild dogs, and hyena and so the great migration is formed!

-Around the beginning of November, as the rains begin to fall in the South Eastern region of Tanzania, the weary herd of hungry animals begin to make their way South moving out of Kenya's Masai Mara National Reserve.
-The herd will spend the next two months braving perilous river crossings as they make this journey South in search of the ideal location for the upcoming birthing season.
+Around the end of October, as the rains begin to fall in the South Eastern region of the Serengeti, the innumerable mass of animals begin to make their way South moving out of Kenya’s Masai Mara National Reserve.
+The herd will spend the next two months braving perilous river crossings and traversing enormous distances as they make this journey South in search of the ideal location for the upcoming birthing season.